Customer Disruption Management Handling

 Detail case:

-- User panic when airlines suddenly cancel & reschedule their flight (for D-Day flight).
+- Users panic when airlines suddenly cancel or reschedule flights happening on D-Day flights.

-- 60% happened because of Airlines from Lion Group (Lion Air, Batik Air & Wings).
+- Around 60% of cases come from Lion Group airlines (Lion Air, Batik Air, and Wings Air).

 Urgency Level: